Creative Commons License

 This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.

 Sea level rise and other stressors in the mid-Atlantic U.S. are impacting the resilience of coastal communities, and increase their overall physical and socio-economic vulnerabilities.
 The Deal Island Peninsula on the Eastern Shore of the Chesapeake Bay, MD is used as a case study of a coastal heritage community that is undergoing these stressors and is involved in stakeholder-driven resilience and adaptation planning.
 In this interdisciplinary socio-ecological project funded by the NERRS Science Collaborative, a socio-economic analysis of a culturally rich coastal community is performed as a sub-study.
 The goals of the socio-economic analysis are to 1) better understand stakeholder relationships with marsh ecosystems and services they provide, 2) bring stakeholder perceptions and values of socio-ecological services into a coastal decision-making framework, and 3) bridge the gap between science and decision-making through improved communication and collaboration.
 The methodologies employed take the nature of a collaborative learning approach, coupled with the Q-sort technique.
 In this presentation, discussion topics include the collaborative approach taken toward a socio-economic assessment, preliminary results of the Q-sort, and indicators of community adaptation efforts.

 Diessner, Natallia Leuchanka; Wainger, Lisa; Needelman, Brian; Johnson, Katherine J.; and Becker, Mimi Larsen, "A collaborative approach to socio-economic assessment to increase coastal marsh and community resilience on the Chesapeake Bay" (2014).
-Natural Resources and the Environment Scholarship.
+Natural Resources & the Environment.
 136.